SurajjBhardwaj/tech-bridge-Assignment/README.md

 The application caches search results to reduce the number of API calls and improve performance.
 The `useMovieContext` hook provides access to the cached movies.
 When a search query is repeated, the application first checks the cache before making a new API call.

+### Responsiveness

+The application is fully responsive and works seamlessly on both phone and desktop devices.
+The layout adjusts automatically to provide an optimal viewing experience across different screen sizes.

+### Favorites

+Users can mark movies as favorites.
+The favorite movies are stored in `localStorage`, allowing users to add or remove favorites.
+The favorite status is displayed on each movie card, and users can toggle the favorite status by clicking a button.

 ## Project Structure

 - `src/components`: Contains the React components used in the application.